thirdweb-dev/unity-sdk/README.md

 Note that in order to communicate with the SDK on WebGL, you need to `Build and run` your project so it runs in a browser context.

 ## Other Platforms

 - Requires a ThirdwebManager prefab in your scene.
 - Use IL2CPP over Mono when possible in the Player Settings.
 - Use Smaller (faster) Builds in the Build Settings.
 - Using the SDK in the editor (pressing Play) is an accurate reflection of what you can expect to see on native platforms.
 - If using prefabs, use Prefab_ConnectWalletNative instead of Prefab_ConnectWallet.
+- If building to mobile and running into RPC issues, it is best to run Force Resolve from the Assets menu > External Dependency Manager > Android Resolver > Force Resolve for example.

 # Usage